webplatform/docs/css/properties/marquee-speed/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
 |Editorial notes=This property seems to have been deprecated.
-Once compatibility tables have been updated, consider a note talking about its usage.
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}